Loading Now

 4. Increases endurance

-5. Helps you gain speed
+5. Enhances speed

 Strengthens Muscles, Joints and Bones